Last Updated on: 28th October 2023, 09:15 am

 Quakers eat a diet of grains, nuts, fruits, and seeds in their South American native countries.

-Non-captive or escaped Quakers in the United States delight in consuming crops, making them a pest when agriculture is a major contributor to the local economy.
+Non-captive or escaped Quakers in the United States delight in consuming crops, making them a pest when agriculture significantly contributes to the local economy.

 Harm to Native Birds